 BUNYA MOUNTAINS CAMPING OPTIONS

 Camping at Bunya Mountains is definitely popular but since the national park offers three campgrounds for pitching your tent, you’ve got decisions to make.
 If you want creature comforts or almost glamping, Dandabah is going to be your best option.
-Otherwise, choose either Burtons Well or Westcott campground.
+Otherwise, choose either Burtons Well or Westcott camping area.

 In any case, remember that you’ll need to pre-book your site, and especially for long weekends or school holidays, you’ll want to do that well in advance.
 It does get busy around here.